 Understanding our motives allows us to be much more efficient in working together and much more efficient in working alone.
 Why do you think all these business advisers have their advisees set SMART goals?
 Because people are not honest with themselves about what their goals really are.
 And then, they are not efficient at pursuing them!
 You can’t achieve what you want, unless you know what you want in the first place.
 You might stumble across a £5 note if you were to walk for 10 days straight, but if you knew that you wanted money you could have just washed a neighbour’s car instead.

 The same is true for magic.
-If you want enlightenment; if you want to know what that feels like, then practicing a tradition that does not get you to work on it will not get you there.
-Alternatively Buddhism and yoga offer a number of systems specifically organised to get people there.
-One really should understand how their spiritual practice meets their needs and even more they should understand how it falls short.
+If you want enlightenment; if you want to know what that feels like, then practising a tradition that does not get you to work on it will not get you there.
+Alternatively, Buddhism and yoga offer a number of systems specifically organised to get people there or to some form of moksha or liberation.
+One really should understand how their spiritual practice meets their needs and even more importantly, they should understand how it falls short.

 We live in an age where our globalisation allows us access to a wide plethora of spiritual practices where eclecticism is more possible than ever before and choosing practices from different paths which allows us to reach our goals, enables us to form the most unique and successful paths of any that came before us.